eclipse/xtext/xtext-website/documentation/13_grammarlanguage.md

 *   Enable Backtracking: Xtext allows to enable backtracking for the ANTLR parser generator.
 This is usually not recommended since it influences error message strategies at runtime and shadows actually existing problems in the grammar.
 *   Syntactic Predicates: The grammar language enables users to guide the parser in case of ambiguities.
 This mechanism is achieved by syntactic predicates.
 Since they affect only a very small part of the grammar, syntactic predicates are the recommended approach to handle ANTLR error messages during the parser generation.

-The classical example for ambiguous language parts is the **Dangling Else Problem**.
+The classical example for ambiguous language parts is the *dangling else problem*.
 A conditional in a programming language usually looks like this:

 ```java
 if (isTrue())